niccdias/markdown-cv/index.md

 ## Education
-`2025` **Ph.D. in Political Science and Communication, University of Pennsylvania**
+`May 2025` **Ph.D. in Political Science and Communication, University of Pennsylvania**

+Dissertation: "The Underestimated Public: How Scholars Overlooked the Principles in Citizens' Policy Opinions"

 Advisors: Yphtach Lelkes and Matthew S. Levendusky.

 `2017` **M.S. in Journalism, Columbia University**

-Master's Project: “Companies, countries still violating UN shipping sanctions against North Korea.”
+Master's Project: "Companies, countries still violating UN shipping sanctions against North Korea."

 Concentration in computational and data journalism.
 Graduated with Honors.